RichardPHarris/Personal-Projects/README.md

 ## Project goals
-To guide a user through the process of sending automated notifications on discord about a new Instagram photo post on their Instagram page
+To guide a user through the process of sending automated notifications on discord about a new Instagram photo post on their Instagram page.

+## Prerequisites
+- ifttt.com account
+- Discord account
+- Discord server with appropriate privalages to manage text channels and webhooks
+- Instagram account

+### Of benefit but not required
+-Knowledge of json post method